pikakid98/decluttertube/README.md

 One of these filters appears to break the cards.
 Not sure which one.
 Once I've figured it out, I'll update this section

 ###### `*5`
 This removes an entire row from the main page and POTENTIALLY other issues.
-But afaik, it isn't TOO bad
+But afaik, it isn't TOO bad.
+Additionally, I can't figure out how to JUST remove the mix as it seems to keep coming back at random

 ###### `*6`
 Both deletes or removes options from the settings in the video player.
 It also removes any qualities under 480p as well as Playback Speed.
 Currently trying to find a way to fix this